Most frequent questions and answers

 Beata Bednarska has conducted training to the schools, autism outreaches, Child and Adolescent Mental Health Services, charities and short breaks providers, etc.

-The reasons that I recommend he INSET Lego® based Therapy Training are:
+The reasons that I recommend he In-House Lego® based Therapy Training are:

-- You can train between between 5 to 20 people (I suggest groups up to 12 as the most effective) which will give you more flexibility in delivering Lego® approach
+- You can train up to 20 people which will give you more flexibility in delivering Lego® approach

 - You will discuss case studies from your setting so I can make suggestions of possible solutions that you can use.